-If we could identify the exercise intensity that produces the highest rate of fat oxidation, then we could workout at this intensity and make dramatic improvements to our body's composition.
+Suppose we could identify the exercise intensity that produces the highest fat oxidation rate.
+In that case, we could work out at this intensity and dramatically improve our body's composition.

 There are two key variables that we need to know:

-Alternative research has suggested that when you cycle, swim, row or run at a modest intensity of only 50% VO2max (about 69% MHR), fat provides about 50% of the calories you need to keep going for the first hour or so.
+Alternative research has suggested that when you cycle, swim, row or run at a modest intensity of only 50% VO2 max (about 69% HRmax), fat provides about 50% of the calories you need to keep going for the first hour or so.
 If you keep going after that, fat becomes even more generous, providing around 70% of the total energy after two hours and 80% or more if your work duration exceeds three hours.
-If you increase the intensity then the Fat contribution decreases - at 75% VO2max fat provides 33% of the energy.
+If you increase the intensity, then the Fat contribution decreases - at 75% VO2 max, fat provides 33% of the energy.

-The implication from all this research (Anderson 2002) is that if you wish to burn maximum amounts of fat then you should train in the 68 to 79% MHR window.
-The reality is that if you train at higher intensities you can burn just as much fat.
+The implication of all this research (Anderson 2002) is that if you wish to burn maximum amounts of fat, you should train in the 68 to 79% HRmax window.
+The reality is that if you train at higher intensities, you can burn just as much fat.

-If you cycled along at 50% VO2max, fat would provide about 50% of the energy you needed to keep going.
-If you cycle along at 75% VO2max, fat would provide 33% of the required calories.
+If you cycled along at 50% VO2 max, fat would provide about 50% of the energy needed to keep going.
+If you cycle along at 75% VO2 max, fat will provide 33% of the required calories.
 Thus, the slower workout sounds better from the fat breakdown perspective - or does it?

-A moderately fit athlete exercising at 50% VO2max generally consumes about 220 Calories during a 30 minute workout.
-If the same athlete works out at 75% VO2max, 330 Calories are burned during the same period.
-Of course, 50% of 220 Calories and 33% of 330 Calories yield an identical number of calories coming from fat - 110 Calories.
+A moderately fit athlete exercising at 50% VO2 max generally consumes about 220 Calories during a 30-minute workout.
+If the same athlete works out at 75% VO2 max, 330 Calories are burned during the same period.
+Of course, 50% of 220 Calories and 33% of 330 Calories yield an equal number of calories cfrom fat - 110 Calories.

 Interval work may be the solution

-Australian Researchers at the University of New South Wales and the Garvan Institute studied 45 overweight women over a period of 15 weeks.
-Three times a week the ladies cycled for 20 minutes, sprinting in bursts of 8 seconds followed by 12 seconds of easy cycling.
+Australian Researchers at the University of New South Wales and the Garvan Institute studied 45 overweight women over 15 weeks.
+Three times a week, the ladies cycled for 20 minutes, sprinting in bursts of 8 seconds, followed by 12 seconds of easy cycling.

-Professor Steve Boutcher, leader of the team, stated that the women lost 3 times more weight as other women who exercised regularly at a continuous pace for 40 minutes.
-The women in the study were said to have lost weight mainly from their legs and buttocks.
+Professor Steve Boutcher, the team leader, stated that the women lost three times more weight than other women who exercised regularly at a continuous pace for 40 minutes.
+In the study, women were said to have lost weight mainly from their legs and buttocks.

-It is not clear as to how it works but interval training is far more response in getting the body to yield its fat.
+It is unclear how it works, but interval training is far more responsible for getting the body to yield its fat.

 Fat provides all your energy

-If fat alone was meeting all your energy needs, you would not be breaking down carbohydrate during your workouts and as a result your leg muscles would be amply and permanently stocked with glycogen (assuming, of course, that your diet contained a normal carbohydrate content).
+If fat alone met all your energy needs, you would not break down carbohydrates during your workouts.
+As a result, your leg muscles would be amply and permanently stocked with glycogen (assuming that your diet contains a standard carbohydrate content).
 Each time you ate, the carbohydrate from your meal would be processed and transported to your muscles.
-Your muscle cells would say, 'No thanks, I do not need more carbohydrate, I am already full.'
+Your muscle cells would say, 'No thanks, I do not need more carbohydrates.
+I am already full.'
 The surplus carbohydrate from your meal would be converted to fat.
-Looks like a no win situation - as fast as you burn fat off it is replaced.
+It looks like a no-win situation - as fast as you burn fat off, it is replaced.

-Most exercisers are time constrained to some degree and do not have hours to spend on low intensity sessions.
+Most exercisers are time-constrained and do not have hours to spend on low-intensity sessions.
 When time is limited, there is little reason to train in your Fatmax Zone.
-If your overall goal is to get leaner, the bottom line is that Fat Burnersare the best way to achieve it.
+If your goal is to get leaner, the bottom line is that Fat Burners is the best way to achieve it.

-The most effective way to lose body fat is to burn slightly more calories than you take in, and to continue this negative energy balance over an extended period.
+The most effective way to lose body fat is to burn slightly more calories than you take in and continue this negative energy balance over an extended period.

-Coconut oil and Palm oil are naturally rich in MCT but they also contain long-chain triglyceride (LCT).
-Studies have demonstrated a weight loss effect with a MCT/LCT mix - 14grm with a 12% MCT content (Hamilton 2008).
+Coconut oil and Palm oil are naturally rich in MCT, but contain long-chain triglyceride (LCT).
+Studies have demonstrated a weight loss effect with an MCT/LCT mix - 14grm with a 12% MCT content (Hamilton 2008).